DarkEngineer/Crion-World/README.md

 How to make a build
 ===================

 You need to have on your computer Visual Studio 2012 Express or better, either Eclipse will be fine.
-Also you need assimp, FreeImage, GLFW, GLM
+Also you need assimp, FreeImage, GLFW, GLM.
+This libraries are included into project to help you better!

 Configurations on Visual Studio 2012 Express
 ==============